 Those are pretty powerful words.
 Yet most conventional doctors are unlikely to suggest that their patients get tested regularly for magnesium deficiency.
 The latest studies by the U.S. government state that approximately 68% of all Americans are deficient in this essential mineral and close to 20% are severely deficient, consuming less than half of the daily requirement.
 Research also shows a link between magnesium deficiency and cancer.

-Adequate amounts of Magnesium is essential for a healthy body.
+Adequate amounts of Magnesium are essential for a healthy body.

-Here is just a few of the functions magnesium is responsible for:
+Here are just a few of the functions magnesium is responsible for:

 - Glutathione production;

 - Nerve and muscle function;

 - DNA and RNA synthesis;

 - Balancing electrolyte levels;

 - Maintaining hormonal balance and sleep quality (Magnesium reduces cortisol levels, helping you relax);